 Experts in Jewish law and in medical ethics agree that you can best guide treatment decisions by completing both a proxy directive and an instruction directive.
 Nevertheless, conflicts could arise in the future between what your agent judges that your wishes would be and the way in which someone else interprets the instruction directive.
 In most cases, discussion among those involved would help to clarify your wishes.
 Some experts, including Rabbi Reisner, suggest that if a conflict persists, the instruction directive should be decisive.
 Other experts, including Rabbi Dorff, feel that the agent should have ultimate authority in interpreting your wishes.
-Both directives allow you to specify which should be decisive in case of ongoing conflict.
-(Please be sure that you are consistent in specifying the priority.)
+Both the proxy directive and the instruction directive allow you to specify which should be decisive in case of ongoing conflict.
+Please be sure that you are consistent in specifying the priority.